modolabs/Kurogo-Mobile-Web/README.markdown

 Please contact kurogo@modolabs.com for more information.

-## NOTICE: Pre-release version
+## NOTICE: Release candidate version

-This project is still in a beta stage with a final release in March 2011.
-Please be aware that certain conventions, API and file locations may change.
-We will strive to provide detailed release notes when critical core behavior has been altered.
+This project has entered Release candidate stage.
+There may be additional features and bug fixes, however there should no longer be any incompatible changes that would affect the mobile web product.

 ## Version 1.0

 The following is planned before the official 1.0 release:

-* A generalized, configurable Map module
+* Cosmetic updates to the login module
-* Updated UI and templates for the "Touch" branch which includes certain BlackBerry devices
-* A UI and templates for tablet form factor devices
-* A module for retrieving Emergency information
-* An abstract module to ease displaying a variety of free form text content from      other sources
-* API Support for the soon to be released open source iOS native   application
+* Additional features to the revamped admin console (/admin)
+* Completion of the REST API

 ## History